using namespace std - lets your omit the std:: prefix

 Also note: The missing parameter is supplied by the caller, not by the function

-Why?
 The caller passes parameters by pushing them on the stack.
 The function fetches parameters by reading them off the stack.
 If a parameter is missing, the function as no way of knowing that.
 Would interpret whatever is in that part of the stack as the argument.

-So instead, the caller must supply the extra parameter if it is missing. when you write printWordsInFile(); The compiler replaces this with printWordsInFile(“words.txt”)
+So instead, the caller must supply the extra parameter if it is missing.
+When you write printWordsInFile();the compiler replaces this with printWordsInFile("words.txt")

 For this reason, default arguments are part of a function’s interface, rather than its implementation.

-defaults go in the interface file, not the implementation file.
+∴ defaults go in the interface file, not the implementation file.

 Overloading